-Responsibility Work Clause Gas Smart Electricity Category 8 Industry Notification 8.1 Industry Contact 8.1.1 For the purpose of operational, safety, technical and escalation liaison, the MEM shall nominate one or more representatives to offer a "point of contact" with the DNO and shall notify the DNO as part of the provision of MEM information (Appendix 13, Part 4).
-MEM; DNO This MEM information shall be provided on the REC Portal.
-This may be achieved by providing a link to the appropriate page of the MEM's own website(s).
-8.1.2 For the purpose of operational, safety technical and escalation liaison, the DNO shall nominate one or more representatives to offer a "point of contact" with MEM; DNO the MEM and shall notify the MEM as part of the provision of DNO information (Appendix 13, Part 1).
-8.1.3 The "point of contact" shall have responsibility for agreeing with the MEM an appropriate course of action MEM; DNO for the situations specified in clause 11.2.7 below. ĺ í 8.1.4 Where a DNO notifies a MEM of any operational restrictions relating to plant or access, the MEM shall ensure that this information is passed on to any affected Meter Installers.
-The MEM shall also ensure that its Meter Installers are aware of their responsibility MEM; DNO to report to the DNO any dangerous situations, defects . / or asset condition information which they encounter pertaining to its equipment or Sites in line with the DCUSA requirement for reporting such issues.
-8.1.5 MEMs shall, within the required timescales, provide DNOs with the information required in MEM; DNO the Metering Operations Schedule for Supplier Volume IVILIVI, DINO Allocation metering.
-8.1.6 If a MEM authorises a new agent or Sub-contractor to carry out meter operation services it shall inform MEM the Code Manager in writing within 15 Working Days after such authorisation.
-8.1.7 In addition to documentation and procedures required elsewhere by this Code, systems of MEM documentation, recording and retention of data shall be established by a MEM to enable the following: (a) notification to the DNO that the MEM has been appointed at a particular Site, and, if appropriate, an indication of who is the responsible Party, as referred to in clause 5.4.4 above, save that under the arrangements for the Metering Point Administration Service this MEM; DNO information will not be necessary since it is available through the Metering Point Administration Data; not used:
+Clause Gas Smart Electricity W 8 Industry Notification ork egory Clause Clause 8 Industry Notification 8.1 Industry Contact 8.1.1 For the purpose of operational, safety, technical 8 Industry Notification 8.1 Industry Contact 8.1.1 For the purpose of operational, safety, technical 8.1 Industry Contact 8.1.1 For the purpose of operational, safety, technical 8.1.1 For the purpose of operational, safety, technical and escalation liaison, the MEM shall nominate one or more representatives to offer a "point of contact" with the DNO and shall notify the DNO as part of the MEM; DNO provision of mem information (Appendix 13, Part 4).
+This weiw information shall be provided on the REC annonriate nage of the MEM's own website(s) sproprior the purces of operational safety technical and escalation liaison, the DNO shall nominate one or more representatives to offer a "point of contact" with MEM; DNO the MEM and shall notify the MEM as part of the provision of DNO information (Appendix 13, Part 1).
+8.1.3 The "point of contact" shall have responsibility for agreeing with the MEM an appropriate course of action MEM; DNO for the situations specified in clause 11.2.7 below.
+8.1.4 Where a DNO notifies a MEM of any operational restrictions relating to plant or access, the MEM shall ensure that this information is passed on to any affected Meter Installers.
+The MEM shall also ensure that its Meter Installers are aware of their responsibility MEM; DNO to report to the DNO any dangerous situations, defects or asset condition information which they encounter pertaining to its equipment or sites in line with the DCUSA requirement for reporting such issues.
+8.1.5 VIEWS shall, within the required timescales, the Metering Operations Schedule for Sunplier Volume MEM; DNO Allocation metering 8.1.6 If a MEM authorises a new agent or Sub-contractor to carry out meter operation services it shall inform the Code Manager in writing within 15 Working Days after such authorisation.
+8.1.7 In addition to documentation and procedures required elsewhere by this Code, systems of MEM documentation, recording and retention of data shall be established by a MEM to enable the following: (a) notification to the DNO that the MEM has been appointed at a particular Site, and, if appropriate, an indication of who is the responsible Party, as referred to In clause 5.4.4 above, save that under the arrangements MEM; DNO information will not be precised using it is available through the Matering Point Administration Data: not used: 40